 Neuschwanstein Castle, known by most as the Disney castle in Germany, may seem like it was plucked straight from the pages of a storybook, but in fact it’s the other way around.
 It’s this exact castle with its imposing silhouette perched on a rocky ledge in the seclusion of the Bavarian Alps that supposedly served as a blueprint for Walt’s iconic creation.
-It is a true fantasy come to life.
+It is a true fantasy come to life and in this post we will reveal five ideas on how to admire it from different perspectives to get the best view of Neuschwanstein Castle.

-What it takes to visit the Neuschwanstein Castle
+- What it takes to visit Neuschwanstein Castle

-Is the Neuschwanstein Castle tour worth the hassle?
+- Is Neuschwanstein Castle tour worth the hassle?

 How to get the best view of Neuschwanstein Castle